Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 ### Goals

-To allow the user to find locations for thier holliday in South Africa.
+To allow the user to find locations for their holliday in South Africa.

 #### Target Audience